redhead/diploma-thesis/Conclusion_This_diploma_thesis_aimed__.md

 ## Implementation in Java

 In Java, the use of Axon Framework to implement the patterns was a good decision, although there are some issues regarding implementation details that the framework enforces to the code being developed.
-Some of the downsides should be resolved in the next major version, which should be released soon.
+Some of the downsides should be resolved in the next major version, which should be released soon \cite{axon}.
 Even though the framework does not use the now popular actor model and reactive programming that fit with the paradigms, it is a solid, well-tested, integrable piece of a library with many great features that makes the implementation of CQRS and ES straightforward in Java.

 On the other hand, Java is not a convenient language to implement CQRS and ES, because the language is still very conservative about features that could be beneficial in the development.
 Other languages, e.g. C# or Scala, have a better support of making the code more maintainable and easy to read.
 For Java, I decided to use Lombok library to diminish some of the inconveniences.